 These days many parents are tuned in to the fact that some forms of discipline are heavy handed.
 Harsh discipline can actually thwart the development of the child by undermining their confidence and weakening the parent-child connection.
 However, parents also know that all children can – and do – misbehave from time-to-time.
 Discipline is an important part of establishing consequences and boundaries.
 Choosing to use positive discipline technique for your child is so effective because it helps to establish cooperation without shaming.

 What is Positive Discipline?

-Dr. Jane Nelsen is the founder of the positive discipline techniques and published the book Positive Discipline in 1981.
+Dr. Jane Nelsen is the founder of the positive discipline techniques and published the book Positive Discipline in 1981 (affiliate link to the book on Amazon).
 While these ideas were not entirely new, they were synthesized into a clear picture of how to raise a child through positive discipline.
 This helps children to become more responsible, cooperative, and self-disciplined.
 Positive discipline works through clear communication and keeping the parent-child connection (rather than severing it through chastisement and isolation).

 The Positive Discipline Book

 The Positive Discipline book goes into much greater detail than I will here.
 It provides you many positive discipline techniques and examples to help you navigate parenthood from toddlers to teens.
 It teaches you how to:

 - bridge communication gaps